Good News: Open Communications

 Council Bluffs Police (IA) Police Open Iowa border city maintains open communications

-Omaha's unique position creates specific public safety communication needs:
+Omaha's geography creates specific public safety communication needs:

-Located in Tornado Alley, Omaha faces regular severe weather threats.
-Scanner access to police and fire communications provides real-time information during tornado warnings and severe storms when official channels may lag.
+Omaha sits in Tornado Alley.
+Scanner access to police and fire communications gives residents real-time information during tornado warnings and storms when official alerts lag.

 College World Series

-The annual NCAA Baseball Championship brings hundreds of thousands of visitors to downtown Omaha.
-Scanner access helps media and the public stay informed during this major event requiring extensive multi-agency coordination.
+The annual NCAA Baseball Championship brings over 350,000 visitors to downtown Omaha.
+Scanner access helps media stay informed during an event that requires extensive multi-agency coordination.

 Offutt Air Force Base

-Offutt AFB (home of STRATCOM) lies just south of Omaha in Bellevue.
-While base operations are secure, coordination between civilian agencies during emergencies benefits from open communications.
+Offutt AFB, home to STRATCOM, sits just south of Omaha in Bellevue.
+Base operations are secure, but coordination between civilian agencies during emergencies depends on open inter-agency communications.

 Broadcastify has excellent coverage of Omaha area agencies including OPD, Douglas County Sheriff, and Fire/EMS.
 Search for "Douglas County, Nebraska" for available feeds.